2001 Senior British Open: Field

 132 players, 120 professionals and 12 amateurs, entered the competition.

 Two qualifying tournaments were held on Tuesday 24 July.
 30 players, 25 professionals and five amateurs qualified through an 18-hole qualifying round at Kilkeel Golf Club.
 31 players, 26 professionals and five amateurs qualified through an 18-hole qualifying round at Spa Golf Club on 24 July.
 They joined 61 players, who were exempt into the championship.

 Two players withdraw before the cut.
 68 players, 66 professionals and two amateurs, made the 36-hole cut.
 One player withdraw after the cut.

 Past champions in the field

 Seven past Senior British Open champions participated.
 All of them made the 36-hole cut.

 Defending champion Christy O'Connor Jnr did not play due to an ankle injury sustained when his motorcycle fell on him.

-Past winners and runners-u p at The Open Championship in the field
+Past winners and runners-up at The Open Championship in the field

 The field included five former winners of The Open Championship, Bob Charles (2nd), Jack Nicklaus (tied 3rd), Gary Player (tied 18th), Tony Jacklin (missed cut) and Arnold Palmer (missed cut).

 The field also included three former runners-up at The Open Championship; Brian Huggett (tied 6th), Simon Owen (tied 6th) and Neil Coles (tied 27th).